chrisjohndigital/TutorRoom/README.md

 ##About

-Interested in developing online collaborative learning spaces or building a language lab, TutorRoom will help get you started.
+Interested in developing multi-threaded synchronous collaborative learning spaces or building a language lab, TutorRoom will help get you started.

 ##Features